 Department of Education, Brunel University London

-Gert Biesta (www.gertbiesta.com) is currently Professor of Education in the Department of Education of Brunel University London, UK, and NIVOZ Professor for Education at the University of Humanistic Studies, the Netherlands.
-In addition, he holds visiting professorships at NLA University College Bergen and the University of Agder, Norway, and is a member of the Education Council of the Netherlands, the advisory body of the Dutch government and parliament.
+Gert Biesta (www.gertbiesta.com) is Professor of Public Education in the Centre for Public Education and Pedagogy at Maynooth University, Ireland, and NIVOZ Professor for Education at the University of Humanistic Studies, the Netherlands.
+In addition, he is a visiting Professor at the University of Agder, Norway and is a member of the Education Council of the Netherlands, the advisory body of the Dutch government and parliament.

 Gert Biesta has published widely on education theory and policy and the philosophy of social research, with an ongoing interest in question of democracy and democratisation.
 His work has been published in 16 languages so far.
 Recent books include The Beautiful Risk of Education (2014), Letting Art Teach (2017) and The Rediscovery of Teaching.
 In 2019 two further books will be published: Obstinate Education, and Educational Research: An Unorthodox Introduction.